bishopcais/speaker-worker/README.md

 # Speaker-Worker

-The `speaker-worker` allows for receiving text, and then uses cloud services to synthesize that to speech, and outputs it using `ffplay` on the default speakers for the system.
+The `speaker-worker` allows for receiving text, and then uses cloud services to synthesize that to speech, and outputs it to speakers of the system.
 Works on Windows, macOS, and Linux.

 Under the hood, the system utilizes a cache where any synthesized speech is saved to a file, and that file used on subsequent calls for that combination of text, language, and voice.
 The cache,